opencog/docker/opencog/README.md

 This directory contains docker configurations for some of OpenCog's projects.
-Following are instructions on how to get started with using docker for OpenCog production and development.
+Below are instructions on how to get started with using docker to deploy production servers, as well as for development.
+Some of the notable containers include:

+* `opencog/opencog-dev` -- A full command-line development interface.
+* `opencog/cogserver` -- An empty CogServer container.

 # Table of Contents
 1. [Common Initial Setup](#common-initial-setup)